So, is trail running harder than road running? Yes…. and no. In this post I explain.

 Is trail running better for your knees than road running?

-Whether or not trail running is better for you than road running, does trail running help your road running?
+Whether or not trail running is harder or better for you than road running, does trail running help your road running?

 Another question we’ve been asked many times – We have written a post specifically on this topic: Will trail running help with road running?

-For more running advice have a read of our posts under the advice category on this blog.
-Also, check out Alastair’s post ‘20 hacks that helped improve my trail running performance‘, which has some great real-world and first hand advice on how to improve your trail running, whether you’re new to trail running or an experienced trail runner.
+Also, check out Alastair’s post ‘20 hacks that helped improve my trail running performance‘, which shares his favorite trail running tips and real-world advice on how to improve your trail running, whether you’re new to trail running or an experienced trail runner.